 If the grievance is not resolved at Step Two, the Union may, within thirty (30) work days after receipt of the written response from Step Two, submit the grievance to the American Arbitration Association for arbitration under their rules and within the following guidelines:

-The arbitrator shall limit his/her decision strictly to disputes involving the application, interpretation or alleged violation of specific articles and/or section of this Agreement.
+The arbitrator shall limit their decision strictly to disputes involving the application, interpretation or alleged violation of specific articles and/or section of this Agreement.

-There shall be no appeal from the arbitrator's decision if within the scope of his/her authority.
+There shall be no appeal from the arbitrator's decision if within the scope of their authority.
 It shall be final and binding on the Union, the employee(s) involved, and the College.

 The necessary fees and expenses of the arbitrator shall be shared equally by both parties.
 All other expenses shall be borne by the party incurring them, and neither party shall be responsible for the expenses of witnesses called by the other.